Introduction to Perforce

 Now you should be able to connect to the server using the servers IP address and port 1666 through P4V on your client machines.

-The Support Thread for this tutorial can be found over at the Forums.
+The Support Thread for this tutorial can be found here.